Yde Girl: Exhibit

 The Yde Girl was put on display and further study was not carried out on the remains until 1992.
-Richard Neave, of University of Manchester, took a CT scan of the skull of Yde Girl and determined her age, both anatomically and historically.
+Richard Neave, of the University of Manchester, took a CT scan of the skull of Yde Girl and determined her age, both anatomically and historically.
 The Yde Girl became internationally known when Neave made a reconstruction of her head, using techniques from plastic surgery and criminal pathology.
 Due to the state of the body, the work on the reconstruction included some guesswork, for example, the nose and some other facial features.
 Yde Girl and her modern reconstruction are displayed at the Drents Museum in Assen.

-Yde Girl, along with Roter Franz and the Weerdinge Men, were transported across the world for a museum tour in both the early and mid 2000s.
+Yde Girl, along with Roter Franz and the Weerdinge Men, were transported across the world for a museum tour in both the early and mid-2000s.
 The exhibition provoked protest in Canada, where ethics standards prohibit the showing of bodies of indigenous people, and experts and public alike often consider display of the dead to be distasteful.